In this article, we will look at the best workouts for overweight women who want to lose weight and improve their health and fitness.

 Best Exercises for Overweight Women Overview

-If you want to lose weight and keep it off, it’s crucial that you exercise as well as diet.
+If you want to lose weight and keep it off, it’s crucial to diet as well as exercise.
 Weight loss is 80% diet and 20% exercise.
-Without that 20%, it will take you a lot longer to shed your excess pounds.
+Without that 20% though, it will take you a lot longer to shed your excess pounds.

 Exercise boosts the metabolism and builds muscle so that you burn more calories both during your workout and later when you are inactive.
 The more you move, the more calories you will burn, and the faster you will lose weight.

 Exercise also improves heart health, builds stamina and endurance, tones muscles, and provides protection against type 2 diabetes, heart disease, stroke, certain cancers, and more.

 Following are some of the best workouts for overweight women.
 Start with the easiest ones and progress to the more challenging ones as you become fitter.